Ripple Effects Mapping

 Participant Commitments and Expectations

-- View a 20-minute video tutorial on Zoom if unfamiliar with the technology, and complete the Session 1 prep packet prior to the first session on Tuesday, August 22, 2023.
+- View a 20-minute zoom video tutorial prior to the first session on Tuesday, September 13

-To receive 10 continuing education hours, participants are expected to view the 20-minute video tutorial, complete individual pre-session learning assignments, join and actively engage in each session.
+In order to receive 11 continuing education hours, participants are expected to view the 20-minute video tutorial, complete individual pre-session learning assignments, join each session; and actively engage in discussions.
+Certificates will only be distributed to those who complete the entire series.

 Space is limited.
 Enroll now!